kubernetes-sigs/gateway-api-inference-extension/docs/proposals/005-prefix-cache-aware-routing-proposal/README.md

 * Highly depends on the effectiveness of the prefix aware hash function.
 * Consistent hashing can be challenging to reason about.

-1. **Approximate prefix cache on the router**
+### Report prefix cache indexes on the router

-This builds on the intuition that if `requestA=prefix+XX` was routed to server 1, then routing `requstB=prefix+YY` to the same server will likely hit its prefix cache.
-Therefore the central router can build an approximate lookup cache of the prefix caches on all the backend servers, by mimicking a similar cache eviction strategy of the model server (e.g., LRU).
+If the router knows what prefixes are currently cached on each model server replica, it can make the optimal decision.
+A potential solution is to have the model server (or with a sidecar) report the kv cache indexes to the router.

 Pros:

-* Easy to explain (compared to hashing) and likely more effective than hashing strategy.
+* Best cache hit rate in theory

 Cons:

+* Requires API changes on the model servers to report the cache indexes.
+* Reporting the cache indexes in real time requires non-trivial network bandwidth.

+### Approximate prefix index on the router

+This builds on the intuition that if `requestA=prefix+XX` was routed to server 1, then routing `requestB=prefix+YY` to the same server will likely hit its prefix cache.
+Therefore the central router can build an approximate index table of the prefix caches on all the backend servers, by mimicking a similar cache eviction strategy of the model server (e.g., LRU).

+Pros:

+* (Compared to the session affinity strategy) Broader application to most use cases and doesn't require any client integration.
+* (Compared to the consistent hashing strategy) Easy to implement and explain and more effective.

+Cons:

 * Relies on knowledge of the cache eviction strategy of the model server, and may need careful tuning for different environments (e.g., model server with different total kv cache space may have different characteristics of cache eviction).
 * Complexity in managing cache state (eviction, memory limit)
 * An in memory cache is preferred for high performance.
 However, that means cache need to be rebuilt for restarts.
-Moreover, cache hit performance decreases with multiple active EPP replicas
+Moreover, cache hit performance decreases with multiple active EPP replicas.

-1. **Accurate prefix cache on the router**
-If the router knows what prefixes are currently cached on each model server replica, it can make the optimal decision.
-A potential solution is to have the model server (or with a sidecar) report the kv cache indexes to the router.

-Pros:

-* Best cache hit rate

-Cons:

-* Requires adding a sidecar and its integration with the model server
-* May face scalability concerns with large number of model server replicas and large number of prefix caches

-## How does prefix cache affinity routing work with LoRA affinity and load-aware routing

-1. Prefix cache needs to be LoRA aware, as different adapters don’t share the same kv cache.
-Therefore, prefix cache affinity algo should be applied after LoRA affinity, to avoid conflicts.
-And by doing so, the requests will naturally be colocated by the same LoRA, and further by prefix matching.
-1. Only use prefix affinity if the expected gain is high enough.
-This can be done with a threshold, either on the prefix matching length, or a matching ratio of the entire request, or a combination of both.
-If the expected gain is below the threshold (e.g, only 10 tokens match), then we ignore prefix affinity and fall back to current load based algo.
-1. Prefix affinity needs to be aware of the server load, otherwise we will create hot spots.
-We can use queue length and k-v cache utilization to understand the server load.
-This is similar to the [queue depth threshold](https://github.com/kubernetes-sigs/gateway-api-inference-extension/blob/2a615e981228aa6ffc2a89219c986ac863dde776/pkg/epp/scheduling/scheduler.go#L40) for LoRA affinity.

 ## Proposal

-Implement an approximate prefix cache lookup on the  EPP.
+Based on the above discussion, I propose the "Approximate prefix cache on the router" solution, which has the advantage of fast time to market, automatic prefix cache (without needing client integration), decent performance with the cost of degraded performance when sharded.

 A request is broken down into N chunks of the same number of characters (we don’t necessarily need to tokenize).
 For each chunk we will calculate a hash based on the **content of the chunk + hash of the prefix**: `hash(chunk i) = hash(chunk i content + hash(chunk i-1))`.
+This gives us a nice property that if we find a match of a chunk hash, then we know all its prefix chunk hashes match as well.
 This is very similar to how vLLM does it.

-When we route a request `r1` with `N` chunks to a server `s1`, we update the approximate cache lookup table like so:
+When we schedule a request `r1` with `N` chunks to a server `s1`, we update the approximate cache index table like so:

 ```
 hash(chunk 1): append s1